+Partnership Company:

-Joint Liability Company: A joint liability company is an arrangement between two or more partners whereby each partners is jointly and severally liable without limit for the company's liabilities.
-The CCL provides that only UAE nationals are allowed to be partners in a joint liability company.
+A partnership company is an arrangement between two or more partners whereby each partners is jointly and severally liable without limit for the company's liabilities.
+The CCL provides that only UAE nationals are allowed to be partners in a partnership company.
 This form of business is therefore not appropriate for foreigners wishing to set up in Dubai.

-Limited Partnership Company: The CCL defines a limited partnership company as a company which consists of one or more active partners who are jointly and severally liable for the obligations of the company and act in the capacity of a trader, and one or more silent partners who are not liable for the obligations of the company other than to the extent of their respective shares in the capital and do not act in the capacity of a trader.
+Limited Partnership Company:

+The CCL defines a Limited

+Partnership Company as a company

+which consists of one or more

+active partners who are jointly and

+severally liable for the obligations of

+the company and act in the capacity

+of a trader, and one or more silent

+partners who are not liable for